 - 4.12.
-There is no requirement for a person providing the internal audit role to be professionally qualified, but essential competencies to be sought from any internal audit service include: - understanding basic book-keeping and accounting processes;
+There is no requirement for a person providing the internal audit role to be professionally qualified, but essential competencies to be sought from any internal audit service include: - understanding basic book-keeping and accounting processes; - understanding the role of internal audit in reviewing systems rather than undertaking detailed checks that are more appropriately the responsibility of management; - awareness of relevant risk management issues; and - understanding proper practices in relation to governance and accounting requirements within the legal framework and powers of smaller authorities, as set out in this guide (possession of which is a prerequisite). - Awareness of relevance of VAT and PAYE/NIC as applied to the authority

-- understanding the role of internal audit in reviewing systems rather than undertaking detailed checks that are more appropriately the responsibility of management; - awareness of relevant risk management issues; and - understanding proper practices in relation to governance and accounting requirements within the legal framework and powers of smaller authorities. - 4.13.
+- 4.12a.Additional evidence as to competency might also include the possession of professional indemnity insurance cover. - 4.13.
 There are various ways for an authority to source an internal audit service, for example: - Appointing a local individual or a member of a panel of individuals administered by a local association or branch of NALC, SLCC or ADA.
-An individual will need to demonstrate adequate independence and competence to meet the needs of the authority. - Employing a competent internal auditor with sufficient organisational independence and status to undertake the role. - Purchasing an internal audit service from a principal local authority. - Purchasing an internal audit service from a local firm or specialist internal audit practice.
+An individual will need to demonstrate adequate independence and competence to meet the needs of the authority. - Engaging a competent internal auditor with sufficient organisational independence and status to undertake the role. - Purchasing an internal audit service from a principal local authority. - Purchasing an internal audit service from a local firm or specialist internal audit practice.
 The firm needs to have an understanding of the local government legal framework and a number of professional firms offer a service to public bodies, authorities and commercial companies.
 For the largest authorities a specialist contractor appointment may be appropriate.